alexmullins/dsa/README.md

 If the server was started without the `-p` flag, then one attacking client can completely freeze the server and no more connections can be accepted.
 This is because the call to ssh.NewServerConn() is run on the main goroutine and is stuck in the call to dsa.Verify() for client authentication.

-Start the server normally:
+Start the server normally with:

 ```bash
 $ ./server -key=./data/id_rsa
 2016/04/13 07:30:27 Listening on localhost:8022
 ```

-In another terminal start a normal client:
+In another terminal start a client normally that will send a correct DSA key to the server for authentication:

 ```bash
 $ ./client -key=./data/id_dsa